-How employee engagement can help care businesses tackle staff shortages
+How employee engagement can help businesses tackle care staff shortages

 care staff engagement

 There are currently more than 105,000 vacancies in the care sector.
-In a survey conducted by the Homecare Association, over three quarters of providers said that recruitment was the “hardest it has ever been”.
+In a survey conducted by the Homecare Association, over three-quarters of providers said that recruitment was the “hardest it has ever been”.
 Many have experienced a 75% reduction in job applications since January 2021.

-The benefits of employee engagement
+The benefits of employee engagement in healthcare

 Standing out from the crowd and making your care setting one that people want to work for over the rest is important right now.
 And one of the most effective ways of doing this is employee engagement.